What is Inclusion?

 St. Andrew’s Stittsville has always been a warm, welcoming, and inclusive congregation for many people.
 In the past few years we have been exploring more intentionally what that means specifically for us as a congregation in relation to our LGBTQI2+ friends and family and the broader community.
 We ran a workshop a number of years ago based on the Presbyterian Church in Canada’s “Body Mind Soul” study document.
 We prepared a welcome statement based on one shared with us from a congregation in PEI.
-This past year (2020) the minister and an elder attended the virtual workshop called “Rainbow Pathways: Exploring LGBTQI2+ Welcome and Inclusion” offered by the Presbyterian Church in Canada in an effort to become more welcoming and inclusive to all people, and especially to those who identify as LGBTQI2+.
-Our minister has also been a part of the Frederick Banting Alternative High School Diversity Group for over ten years, learning from LGBTQI2+ students what life is like for them and being a caring compassionate presence with them.
-They have taught him in a very real way what inclusion means, because they they have chosen to include him, a cisgender, heterosexual, middle aged minister into their group and their lives.
+In 2020 the minister and an elder attended the virtual workshop called “Rainbow Pathways: Exploring LGBTQI2+ Welcome and Inclusion” offered by the Presbyterian Church in Canada in an effort to become more welcoming and inclusive to all people, and especially to those who identify as LGBTQI2+.
+Our minister has also been a part of the Frederick Banting Alternative High School Diversity Group for over fifteen years, learning from + students what life is like for them and being a caring compassionate presence with them.
+They have taught him in a very real way what inclusion means, because they have chosen to include him, a cisgender, heterosexual, middle aged minister into their group and their lives.

 Inclusion is and will always be a work in progress.
 We hope that what we have already done including this page is a start, and we invite you to learn along with us.
 If you have any questions please feel free to contact the minister, Doug Kendall minister@standrews-stittsville.ca.